State Education Week, to be held on 25–31 October 2020, is an annual event that showcases and celebrates Queensland state schools.

-The date and theme for State Education Week 2020 will be announced soon!
+It's been an extraordinary year, it's fitting that the theme for State Education Week 2020 will be Extraordinary Education.

 Planning for State Education Week

 Schools can start forward planning for State Education Week by establishing a planning team.
-Some questions to consider include:
+Please consider the

 - How will we involve our students in our planning?